Charleston: The Palmetto City

 As I said a moment ago, the people of Charleston and beyond used this the phrase “Palmetto City” well into the twentieth century, but that nickname had a bit of competition for a while in the second half of the nineteenth century.
 During that “Victorian” era, journalists, poets, and advertisers occasionally referred to Charleston as “the City by the Sea.”
 That anemic phrase never quite took root, however, which is just fine with me.
 I hope you’ll agree that “the City by the Sea” is not only generic in the extreme, but it also fails to capture anything about the history and spirit of Charleston.

 Just about everyone who has visited or lived in or near the City of Charleston in the past fifty years is probably familiar with the phrase “Holy City.”
 Here, ladies and gentlemen, I’ll pause for a moment to bite my tongue.
 This is not a forum for sharp words or finger pointing.
 I’ll simply state that you will never hear me refer to the City of Charleston as “the Holy City.”
 This facetious nickname is a post-World-War II phenomenon that has become very popular in recent years.
 The stories you’ve probably heard about the origins of the phrase are, unfortunately, rooted in historical nonsense and misunderstandings.
 Furthermore, those stories tend to reinforce the callous myth of religious freedom in early Charleston.
 I’m not going to delve into the origins of the phrase “Holy City” because my friend, tour guide Van Sturgeon, compiled some fantastic research on that topic back in 2016, and the Post and Courier published a summary of it on their website.
-If you’re interested in that topic, I suggest you check it out.
+If you’re interested in that topic, check out Episode No. 142.

 Imagine for a moment that you were a member of our City Council, or a marketing executive at the Convention and Visitors Bureau, and you were listing to this sales pitch for an “official” city nickname.
 What information could I offer to help convince you to get behind “the Palmetto City”?
 Well, how about some stories about how the palmetto has been incredibly relevant to the city of Charleston since long before the city existed.
 Let’s consider a few facts.